bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 - To add missing forcefield parameters.

-System preparation using AMBERTools software package
+Using AMBERTools software package
 ----------------------------------------------------

 `AMBERTools <https://ambermd.org/AmberTools.php>`_ is a free suite provided by the AMBER software package developers that provides all the tools needed to prepare a biological system.
 It includes AMBER forcefields for proteins, lipids, sugars, nucleic acids and drug-like molecules.
 Also provides all the tools needed to derive ad-hoc parameters for special residues such as chromophores and other organic molecules.
 AMBER also provides a lot of useful `tutorials <https://ambermd.org/tutorials/>`_.

 To showcase the process, we are going to provide an overview of the AMBERTools system preparation process as well as we encourage you to have a look to the `AMBER tutorials <https://ambermd.org/tutorials/>`_.

+1) System building
+''''''''''''

 AMBERtools provides a tool named **LEap**, which is able to read coordinate files (such as PDB, MOL2, ...) and build AMBER topology and coordinate files (PARM7, RST7, ...).
 LEap comes in two flavours: **xleap** with a rudimentary GUI and **tleap** with only a terminal command line.
 You can provide commands either directly into the command line or as a list in a input file.